AI-HCI: Artificial Intelligence in HCI - Program

 Antonella Cavallaro, Marco Romano, Alessandro Gennaro, Alessandro Frolli, Italy

-• The Unexplored Potential of Pet Robots in Assistive Care: A Systematic Review of Recent Research
+• The Unexplored Potential of Pet Robots in Assistive Care: A Structured Narrative Review Toward Inclusive and Sustainable Implementation

 Francesca Conte, Antonella Cavallaro, Alessandro Frolli, Marco Romano, Italy